c-trimm/moment-recur/README.md

 ### The every() Function
-The `every()` function allows you to set the units and, optionally, the measurment type of the recurring date.
+The `every()` function allows you to set the units and, optionally, the measurement type of the recurring date.
 It returns the recur object to allow chaining.

 ```js
 var myDate, recurrence;